Southport State High School

 Brick and Timber Building with Open-web Truss System (Block F, 1961)

 Block F is a long, two-storey brick and timber-framed building, above an undercroft, with the upper level incorporating open-web metal trusses, which are set on rectangular concrete columns and cantilevered to support a west-facing verandah.
 The northern and southern ends have full-height brick walls enclosing concrete stairwells.
-The ground floor is face brick (east) and rendered (west); and the first floor is clad in ribbed metal sheeting, with large banks of timber-framed awning windows, with modern sliding fanlights, on the eastern side.
+The ground floor is face brick on its eastern side and rendered on its western side; and the first floor is clad in ribbed metal sheeting, with large banks of timber-framed awning windows, with modern sliding fanlights, on its eastern side.
 The undercroft has rectangular concrete piers and is open to the east.

 The first floor verandah has a timber floor, square timber posts and bag racks that form a balustrade; the walls and raked ceiling are flat-sheeted, with cover strips, and the fixed timber-framed verandah windows have modern sliding fanlights.
 A central section of the first floor verandah has been enclosed with modern metal-framed sliding windows.
 The ground floor verandah has a concrete slab floor and ribbed aluminium sheet-lined ceiling.